Eunice Kim

 BIO

-Eunice Kim (she/her) is a second-generation Korean American and a writer of contemporary women's fiction and general YA fiction.
-She is on submission with an upmarket, women’s fiction novel, pitched as Before Sunrise meets One Day, but with a Korean American twist, set in New York City and Seoul.
-She also spent seven years working in the publishing industry, with experience at several literary agencies, a trade publishing house, a children's catalog/collection development service, and a serialized fiction storytelling app.
+Eunice Kim (she/her) is a second-generation Korean American, a writer of adult and YA fiction, and an editorial consultant.
+She also spent nearly a decade working in the publishing industry, with experience at several literary agencies, a trade publishing house, a children's catalog/collection development service, and a serialized fiction storytelling app.
 She is represented by Laura Crockett at TriadaUS.

 As both a queer writer of color and former children's publishing professional, Eunice has firsthand understanding and experience of the systemic inequities that continue to persist across the industry, so she finds it deeply important to support and boost marginalized voices as much as she can.
 Eunice is most interested in mentoring women's fiction and YA, and open to the contemporary, speculative, historical, romance, and thriller sub-genres.